JuliaAI/MLJ.jl/docs/src/index.md

                               n=50)
 ```

-Bind the pipeline model (just a container for hyper-parameters) to
+Bind the "self-tuning" pipeline model (just a container for
-data in a *machine* (which will additionally store *learned* parameters):
+hyper-parameters) to data in a *machine* (which will additionally
+store *learned* parameters):

 ```julia
 mach = machine(self_tuning_pipe, X, y)